 Global Market Outlook on Contract Mining Services

-- Global economic slowdown, coupled with the Chinese slump, has prompted the fall in commodity prices.
-This has adversely affected the miners, thereby affecting the demand and profit margins of contractors
+- Global economic slowdown, coupled with the Chinese slump, has prompted a fall in commodity prices.
+This has adversely affected the miners, thereby affecting the demand and profit margins of contractors.

-- The global contract mining market is expected to grow despite the weak commodity market, as mining companies are preferring outsourcing over new investment to reduce their capital spend and optimize their expenditure
+- The global contract mining market is expected to grow despite the weak commodity market, as mining companies are preferring outsourcing over new investments to reduce their capital spend and optimize their expenditure.

-Australia is the largest contract mining services consumer with around 50 percent share in global market, followed by Africa (16.8 percent), North America (12.2 percent) and Asia (11.4 percent)
+- Australia is the largest contract mining services consumer with around 50 percent share in the global market, followed by Africa (16.8 percent), North America (12.2 percent) and Asia (11.4 percent).